Redding Program Additional Information

 1. What are your minimum score requirements?

-There are no minimum score requirements.
-Each application is reviewed in full.
-Applicants with more than one examination failure on the USMLE or COMLEX may be excluded from the applicant pool.
+There are no minimum score requirements; however, applicants with more than one examination failure on the USMLE or COMLEX may be excluded from the applicant pool.

 2. Do you accept IMGs in your program?